bp4mc2/bp4mc2.github.io/iri-minting/index.md

 (In this example the notation `5010` refers to the country-code of the official Dutch country table: http://publicaties.rvig.nl/dsresource?objectid=4791&type=org)

-### C. https URI's for identifying information resources located on the web.
+### 2.3. https URI's for identifying information resources located on the web.

 As the http protocol only allows URI's (and not IRI's), it stands for reason to use URI's for identifying information resources located on the web.
 The use of https (instead of http) stands for reason as https is currently the most common way of requesting information on the web via the http protocol.